nafisk/Vizilu/README.md

 ## Contributing

 Contributions are welcome!
-Please read our contributing guidelines before submitting your pull request.

-## License

-Licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) file for details.
+Feel free to submit a Pull Request.

 ## Contact